marcwieland95/documentation/singularities.md

 <a name="introduction"></a>
 ## [Introduction](#introduction)

 Singularities, this is how are named WordPress types of content in Assely framework.
-All of this types are grouped and unifed to common API.
+All of this types are grouped and unifed to a common API.
 This way creating and managing your post types, taxonomies, metaboxes etc. is simple and intuitive.
 In this chapter you will learn how to create, register and use it inside your application.

 <a name="creating-singularities"></a>
 ## [Creating Singularities](#creating-singularities)

-By default, each application singularity are stored inside own type-named directory.
+By default, each application singularity are stored inside it's own type-named directory.
 For example, post types can be found in `app\Posttypes` folder, taxonomies inside `app\Taxonomies`, and so on.

 [alert type="info"]This organization is not required, as long as singularities are correctly registered and autoloaded by Composer.[/alert]

 ### Via console command

 Assely's WP-CLI commands can scafford singularities for you.
 Just type inside console `wp help assely:make` to see all available commands.
-List of all available you will find in [WP-CLI documentation](/docs/wp-cli).
+You will find a list of all available commands in [WP-CLI documentation](/docs/wp-cli).

 ```bash
 wp assely:make posttype Movies